-The number of persons who were, at the end of the financial year to which the report relates, employees of the Union, where the number of employees includes both full-time and part-time employees, measured on a full-time equivalent basis was 8.8 (2020:9.5).
+The number of persons who were, at the end of the financial year to which the report relates, employees of the Union, where the number of employees includes both full-time and part-time employees, measured on a full-time equivalent basis was 8.7 (2021:8.8).

-Names of committee of management members and period positions held during the financial year The names of each person who have been a member of the Committee of Management of the Union at any time during the reporting period, and the period for which he or she held such a position were;
+Names of committee of management members and period positions held during the financial year.
+The names of each person who have been a member of the Committee of Management of the Union at any time during the reporting period, and the period for which he or she held such a position were;

+Name

-Name Chris Punshon Branch President/ Branch Committee of Management Member Leroy Lazaro Branch Secretary / Treasurer/ Branch Committee of Management Member Meredith San Jose Branch Vice -President /Branch Committee of Management Member Peter Shead Branch Vice -President /Branch Committee of Management Member Andy Howson Branch Organiser/ Branch Committee of Management Cindy Shelley Branch Organiser/ Branch Committee of Management Member Brendan Henley Branch Organiser/ Branch Committee of Management Member Val Butler Branch Committee of Management Member
+Hanne Chris Punshon Branch President/ Branch Committee of Management Member Leroy Lazaro Branch Secretary / Treasurer/ Branch Committee of Management Member Meredith San Jose Branch Vice -President /Branch Committee of Management Member Rob Critch Branch Vice -President /Branch Committee of Management Member (appointed 26 May 2021 for Branch Vice-President) Branch Vice -President /Branch Committee of Management Member